Modular differential equations and null vectors: Reconstructing the null-vector

 As we have seen above, a vector of the form (\ref{oqstate}) in $O_q(V)$ implies that the characters of the theory satisfy a common order $s$ modular differential equation.
-We have also shown that such a relation in $O_q(V)$ can only exist if the vacuum representation has a null vector at conformal weight $2s$, see (\ref{null}).
+We have also shown that such a relation in $O_q(V)$ can only exist if the vacuum representation has a null-vector at conformal weight $2s$, see (\ref{null}).

-We would now like to show a partial converse to these statements, namely that every modular differential equation implies that the vacuum Verma module has a null vector.
+We would now like to show a partial converse to these statements, namely that every modular differential equation implies that the vacuum Verma module has a null-vector.
 We shall assume that Zhu's algebra is semisimple, as is known to be the case for rational conformal field theories (in the mathematical sense) \cite{Zhu}.
 In particular, this is the case for the self-dual theories, for which Zhu's algebra is one-dimensional, consisting only of the identity.
 In this section we only sketch the idea of the proof; more details of the calculation can be found in appendix~\ref{app:convergence} .